Discover Raja Ampat: A premier liveaboard dive experience

 If you need a transit hotel in Jakarta, we highly recommend the FM7 Resort Hotel.
 This hotel offers a variety of amenities to ensure a comfortable stay.
 The FM7 Resort Hotel also provides convenient free transfers to and from Jakarta’s Soekarno-Hatta International Airport, making your transit smooth and hassle-free.

-For a pleasant stay in Sorong before or after your cruise, we suggest the Swiss-Belhotel Sorong.
+For a pleasant stay in Sorong before or after your cruise, we suggest the Aston Sorong within walking distance from Domine Eduard Osok Airport.

 Total Raja Ampat (Sorong-Sorong)